 In the kingdom of love for God, the residents are all concerned about God's happiness.
 They are concerned about others' happiness.
 We don't have to imagine such a world, as John Lennon sang.
 It does exist.
 We just are not in it because we are self-centered instead of being God-centered.

 This is the kingdom that Jesus is referring to as near.
 This kingdom is ridiculously "near."
 It is as near as each of us making a decision to change.
 It is as near as a simple, heartfelt, and apologetic prayer asking forgiveness and offering ourselves to the Supreme Being.
 It is as near as the ground, where we can place our head and ask the Supreme Being - our Best Friend - if He will take us back, and teach us to love and serve Him again.
 Jesus illustrated how to do this:

 Going a little farther, he fell with his face to the ground and prayed, "My Father, if it is possible, may this cup be taken from me.
 Yet not as I will, but as You will."
 (Matt.
 26:39)This simple key opens God’s personal kingdom to us.
 This is how near His kingdom is.

 As for Jesus telling his students to heal the sick, cast out demons, and travel without clothes and money, these are the tools Jesus gave his disciples in order for them to depend upon the Supreme Being and illustrate to others that they can depend upon God.

-This is the pure message of Jesus’ instruction: Have complete trust in God and rely upon Him, because He is our Ultimate Savior, and He is near.
+This is the pure message of Jesus’ instruction: Have complete trust in God and rely upon Him, and give our lives to Him because He is our Ultimate Savior, and He is near.